lucasarvelo/portfolio/README.md

 ### [Used Global Template like base for this project](http://buckymaler.com/global)

 My first personal portfolio project.

-The changes will be constant,

-This project was developed with HTML5, Sass, jQuery, and Hammer.js.
+This project was developed with HTML5, Sass, jQuery, JQuery Modal and Hammer.js.

 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.